 Ultrasonic concrete testing is based on the pulse velocity method to provide information on the uniformity of concrete, cavities, cracks and defects.
 The pulse velocity in a material is directly proportional to its density and its elastic properties which in turn depends on the compressive strength and the quality of the concrete.
-It is therefore feasible to obtain information about the properties of components by sonic investigations.
+It is, therefore, feasible to obtain information about the properties of components by sonic investigations.

 Test Method: IS 13311 (Part 1)

 Measuring the calcium chloride content of concrete is used to determine the dryness of concrete.
 This test is useful to tell if the concrete is ready for projects such as installing flooring on top of the concrete slab.
-Though some conditions can alter the results, such as the seasons of the year, the porosity of the concrete, or the mixture of the concrete, a calcium chloride test provides a good indicator of the usability of concrete.
+Though some conditions can alter the results, such as the seasons of the year, the porosity of the concrete, or the mixture of the concrete, a calcium chloride test serves as a good indicator of the usability of concrete.

 Test Method: IS: 6925-1973

 The chloride permeability of concrete subjected to static and repeated compressive loading is evaluated by using this test method.
 The test results indicate that the chloride permeability of concrete subjected to static and repeated loading at a gradually increasing rate and its residual strain.
 This test covers the determination of the electrical conductance of concrete to provide a rapid indication of its resistance to the penetration of chloride ions.